Improving systematic uncertainties on precision two-body mass measurements

 To determine the calibration parameters $\alpha, X_0$ and $\Delta \theta$, the symmetric $\KS$ data set is divided into ten subsamples of $\PK$ each with an equal number of entries.
 A fit of a Crystal Ball function is made to each subsample.
-Fitting equation~\ref{eq:master} to the resulting $\Delta \MK$ values determines the calibration parameters.
+Fitting Equation~\ref{eq:master} to the resulting $\Delta \MK$ values determines the calibration parameters.
 In a second step, the overall scale is fixed to $\MK$ by fitting the full sample with no requirement on $\R$.
-Figure~\ref{fig2} shows $\Delta \MK$ versus $\MOMK$ for an example pseudoexperiment before and after the calibration procedure.
-The model given by equation~\ref{eq:master} describes the simulated data well.
-Table~\ref{tab:bias} summarizes the bias and spread of the calibration parameters and masses.
-Although there are small biases on the fitted parameters, the bias on the $\Lz$ mass calculated using the parameters is $0.1\,\textrm{keV}/c^2$ with a standard deviation of $0.2\,\textrm{keV}/c^2$.
+Figure~\ref{fig4} shows $\Delta \MK$ versus $\MOMK$ for an example pseudoexperiment before and after the calibration procedure.
+The model given by Equation~\ref{eq:master} describes the simulated data well.
+Table~\ref{tab:bias} summarizes the bias and spread of difference between the input and output calibration parameters.
+Although there are biases on the fitted parameters themselves, the bias on the $\Lz$ mass calculated using the parameters is small.
+A bias of $0.1\,\textrm{keV}/c^2$ with a standard deviation of $0.2\,\textrm{keV}/c^2$ is found in the pseudoexperiments.
 These should be compared to the statistical uncertainty on $\MLZ$ of $0.6 \, \textrm{keV}/c^2$ and the $2 \, \textrm{keV}/c^2$ uncertainty from the knowledge of $\MK$.